Credit Suisse Group AG (CS) and the Battle of Fundamentals vs. Technicals

 Sponsored

+The average price from analysts is $9.52, which is $0.45 above the current price.
 CS currently public float of 2.47B and currently shorts hold a 0.44% ratio of that float.
-Today, the average trading volume of CS was 10.85M shares.
+Today, the average trading volume of CS was 11.26M shares.

 CS’s Market Performance